 While having bees shipped to you is an option technically, don’t consider it the best choice.
 Instead, search locally.

-Will I join a club?
+Will I Join a Club?

 We suggest you consider doing so.
 Clubs are available in many locations around the country.
 Search for a statewide beekeepers association and take guidance from them about finding a more local club.
 However you find a club, though, consider joining from the outset.
 You will find many – though not all – beekeeping clubs very welcoming of new members.
 If you join a club and don’t find it a welcoming, positive, fully supportive experience then bring this up gently and, if it stays that way, search again.

 There’s another benefit of beekeeping clubs.
 When you first set up your beehive you will hopefully have the essential equipment you need at hand.
 But some things can be a little pricey and later in the year you might take advantage of a beekeeping club option to borrow equipment or tools.
-Honey harvesting equipment one such example.
+Honey harvesting equipment is one such example.

 Then again, you probably won’t need that in your first year!
 Leave the honey for your bees…